KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

-**Download Instructions:** Download the "Kiosk HD 15.03.2024" version, then, ensuring you are logged in to Deadlystream, the plc_kiosk3_fixed.zip attachment in Marius Fett's comment as the patch. **Make sure not to use the K2 version of the patch**.
+**Download Instructions:** Download the "Kiosk HD 15.03.2024" version, then, ensuring you are logged in to Deadly Stream, the plc_kiosk3_fixed.zip attachment in Marius Fett's comment as the patch. **Make sure not to use the K2 version of the patch**.
 Doing so will result in a crash as soon as you leave the Taris hideout.

 ___